core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    * A new parameter Counter Signature Parameters is included.
 This parameter identifies the parameters associated to the digital signature algorithm specified in the Counter Signature Algorithm.
 This parameter MAY be empty and is immutable once the Common Context is established.
 The exact structure of this parameter depends on the value of Counter Signature Algorithm, and is defined in the Counter Signature Parameters Registry (see {{iana-cons-cs-params}}), where each entry indicates a specified structure of the Counter Signature Parameters.

+   * A new parameter Counter Signature Key Parameters is included.
+This parameter identifies the parameters associated to the keys used with the digital signature algorithm specified in the Counter Signature Algorithm.
+This parameter MAY be empty and is immutable once the Common Context is established.
+The exact structure of this parameter depends on the value of Counter Signature Algorithm, and is defined in the Counter Signature Key Parameters Registry (see {{iana-cons-cs-key-params}}), where each entry indicates a specified structure of the Counter Signature Key Parameters.

 2. one Sender Context, unless the endpoint is configured exclusively as silent server.
 The Sender Context is used to secure outgoing messages and is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the group.
 The Sender Context of a given endpoint matches the corresponding Recipient Context in all the endpoints receiving a protected message from that endpoint.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's private key.

 3. one Recipient Context for each distinct endpoint from which messages are received, used to process incoming messages.
 The recipient may generate the Recipient Context upon receiving an incoming message from another endpoint in the group for the first time (see {{ssec-verify-request}} and {{ssec-verify-response}}).
 Each Recipient Context matches the Sender Context of the endpoint from which protected messages are received.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which messages are received.